 If you use your reward credit cards wisely, you can double and, in some cases, even triple your rewards quickly and without spending more.
-Here are five ways you can make your rewards work for you.
+Here are five ways to make your rewards work for you.

 Follow which categories offer bonus rewards

 Lots of reward credit card offers give bonuses for rotating categories throughout the year.

 "Some of the rotating categories are pretty generous," says Curtis Arnold, of Little Rock, Arkansas, author of "How You Can Profit from Credit Cards."